Dungiven: History

 The town sprang up around Dungiven Castle and the Church of Ireland (Anglican church), later spreading westwards along Chapel Road and Main Street towards the bridging point on the River Roe.

+Dungiven Priory

+The Augustinian priory built in the 1100s stands on the foundations of earlier churches.
+St Nechtan died 679 may have established the first, and St Patrick the second in the 5th century.

 Politics

 The town is part of the East Londonderry UK Parliamentary constituency.
 The MP for the constituency since 2001 has been Gregory Campbell of the DUP.
 The UK constituency is coterminous with the Northern Ireland Assembly constituency of the same name.
 The five MLAs elected in 2017 were 2 DUP, 1 independent unionist, 1 Sinn Féin and 1 SDLP.
 It forms part of the Benbradagh district electoral area of Causeway Coast and Glens Borough Council.
 In 2019 this area elected 3 Sinn Féin, 1 SDLP and 1 DUP councillors.

 The Troubles

 During The Troubles in Northern Ireland, seven people were killed in or near Dungiven in connection with the conflict, six of whom were members of the security forces.
 The one civilian, Francis McCloskey, was found beaten to death in disputed circumstances during street riots, in which the police were called to respond.
 He has sometimes been deemed as the first person killed in the last installment of the Troubles (1969-1997).